 So here's our tips for the best places to see when visiting Australia.

-Disclaimer: We haven't visited Western Australia yet, so haven't included the top sights there.
+Disclaimer: We haven't visited much of Western Australia yet, so haven't included the top sights there.
 Although we would love to see Ningaloo Reef, the Kimberley and Broome (to name a few....)

 If you want to find out to see how to plan a trip to Sydney then check out our following blogs: